braxpark/braxpark/README.md

 ### Hi there 👋

-I tap keys on a keyboard for a living.
+I hit keys on a keyboard for a living.